If you’ve started to learn jazz guitar, then you’ll agree that it can seem like an overwhelming task.

-Before you know it, you’ll have a strong foundation of Jazz guitar fundamentals under your fingers and in your ears.
+Before you know it, you have a strong foundation of jazz fundamentals under your fingers and in your ears.

 And it all began with the humble minor pentatonic scale.

-Before reading ahead, ask yourself, “Why do you want to learn to play Jazz guitar?”
+Before reading ahead, ask yourself: “Why do you want to learn to jazz guitar?”

-These are all good reasons to study Jazz guitar, but in my experience, the vast majority of players learn Jazz guitar to play music.
+These are all good reasons to study jazz, but in my experience, the vast majority of players learn jazz guitar to play music.

-Working your practice routine around learning tunes will accomplish two very important goals.
+Working your practice routine around tunes accomplishes two very important goals.

-2) Tunes provide you with a common language that you can speak with other musicians.
-Allowing you to jam with anyone you meet who knows the same tunes.
+- Tunes are a common language that you can speak with other musicians.

 Using Tunes to Provide Practice Room Focus

-With so many concepts and techniques available to study, it can be hard to narrow down these items into what’s important right now in the woodshed.
+With so many concepts and techniques to study, it’s hard to narrow down these items into what’s important right now.

 That narrows things down quite a bit.

-While you won’t cover everything in one tune, though you’d be surprised depending on the tune, you will work on a number of essential concepts over just one standard.
+While you won’t cover everything in one tune, you work on a number of essential concepts over just one standard.

-Then, when you move on to the next tune, you’ll learn a few more essential concepts.
+Then, when you move on to the next tune, you learn a few more essential concepts.

-By the time you’ve learned 10 tunes, you’ll have learned a large number of the foundational concepts needed to move on to the Intermediate level of Jazz study.
+By the time you’ve learned 10 tunes, you’ve learned a number of the foundational concepts needed to move on to the intermediate level of jazz study.